AlexsLemonade/scpca-downstream-analyses/README.md

  --config project_metadata="path to project metadata"
 ```

-### Optional parameters to be modified
+### Processing parameters

-The parameters found under the `Non project-specific parameters` section of the config file can be optionally modified, and are as follows:
+The parameters found under the `Processing parameters` section of the config file can be optionally modified, and are as follows:

 - `seed`: an integer to bed used to set a seed for running the workflow reproducibily
 - `prob_compromised_cutoff`: the maximum miQC probablity of cell being compromised which is required for miQC filtering; default is 0.75